 7. The Souvenir

 Male toxicity has become an important point of discussion in contemporary dialogue on the prevention of abuse in relationships.
 Quite often one might not realize that they are a part of one, despite feeling sad and trapped all the time, due to the fear of loneliness and abandonment.
 Joanna Hogg’s intimate semi-biographical film focuses on a protagonist in a similar position.
-Jule comes from affluent family background and pursues a career in film making.
+Jule comes from an affluent family background and is pursuing a career in filmmaking.
 At a party, she comes across a charming, authoritative mysterious figure who instantly woos her.
 His eccentric and selfish behavior increasingly becomes intolerable for Julie, who reconsiders their relationship.

 It is quite easy to misconstrue and simply write off Hogg’s exploration of her early struggles as a study in self-pity.
 Julie, while seemingly seems to be a rather naive and amateurish adult for her age, she is a reflection of similarly placed millions around the world.
 ‘The Souvenir’ presents an opportunity for Hogg to craft a poignant, at times shocking, portrayal of how abuse in a relationship can devour a person’s inner strength and will, rendering them completely out of their wits and vulnerable.
 Tim Burke deserves all the awards but won’t win any.